 So, how do you scale while sustaining culture and productivity?

 It’s critical to understand and embrace the differences between growing a team, and growing something far less complex (like, say, a sofa).

-Consider the minimum input, support and communication requirements for every person and your organisation as it grows.
+- Consider the minimum input, support and communication requirements for every person and your organization as it grows.

 But why can’t we just add more people?

 Consider an orchestra, with lots of different people contributing different notes to create a symphony.

 Now imagine doubling that orchestra overnight.
 You wouldn’t expect this new configuration to be able to play songs twice as fast.
 Instead you’d likely get double the noise, and perhaps not even good noise at that.